KristjanESPERANTO/veggiekarte-local/README.md

 There are several ways to get involved:
 1. Improve the data on OpenStreetMap
    1. Add missing places
    2. Add and correct information (like opening hours) of places
 2. Report issues
-3. Help to translate
+3. Help to translate (take [locales/en.json](locales/en.json) as template)
 4. Participate in development

 ## Keys